NIHS-DNFI/BLAST_TSN/README.md

 Extract target-specific sequence from target-specific genes.
 All genomes used in analysis need to be made blast database in advance.
 BLAST1 is performed for non-target species to exclude non-specific sequences.
 Here, blastdb name that are non-target species should be specified in ```-db```.

 ### 3. BLAST for target species to extract target-specific sequences.
 BLAST2 is performed for target species to extract target-specific sequences.
 Here, blastdb name that are target species should be specified in ```-db```.
 For group-specific sequence extraction, run BLAST3 or later for other target species.
-Finally, extracted candidate sequences of primers are recorded in ```primer_candidates_target_specific_final.txt```.
+Finally, extracted candidate sequences of primers are recorded in ```./primer_candidates_target_specific_final.txt```.

 ### 4. Rank the genes or exons for the most target-specific sequences designed.
 As a guide to one of the genes to target, a ranking of genes designed with many target-specific sequences is first displayed.